 Want to see more pictures?
 Click here!

-Your floating campus aboard the MV Explorer has everything you would expect from a University atmosphere.
-The 590ft. ship has 7 decks which hold 2 dining rooms, a coffee bar, a library and bookstore, laundry facilities, sports and recreation facilities, and a health clinic.
+Your floating campus aboard the MV World Odyssey has everything you would expect from a University atmosphere.
+The 575ft. ship has 10 decks which hold dining areas, a coffee bar, a library and bookstore, laundry facilities, sports and recreation facilities, and a health clinic.
 There is also a large swimming pool and a wellness center.
 Throughout each voyage, typically over 50 extracurricular and co-curricular groups develop in areas such as performing and visual arts, multicultural, service-oriented and student government organizations to list a few.
-You are encouraged to get involved with some of the clubs and organizations amongst up to 700 other undergraduate students.
+You are encouraged to get involved with some of the clubs and organizations with up to 600 other undergraduate students.

 EXPLORE THE WORLD BY SEA!